SolariusScorch/Final-Mod-Pack-Extended/FinalModPackExtended_readme.txt

 Nocturnal Productions

 CHANGELOG:
 1.2: Enemies can use proximity grenades now (with the newest OXCE).
+Minor fixes.
 1.1: New item: Fire Extinguisher.
 New HWP armors: Sectopod Gauss and Railgun.
 1.0.8: Updated constants for OXCE 7.9.
 1.0.7: Fixed Laser Hovertank armor entry.